 For example, Volvo, a Swedish automaker, has committed to making its electric vehicles entirely vegan-friendly by 2030.
 By pledging to exclude leather from 25% of new Volvo cars by 2025, the company showcases a steadfast commitment to sustainable and cruelty-free practices within the automotive industry.

-Volvo’s green initiatives not only aligns with the growing consumer demand for eco-conscious products but also highlights its proactive stance towards reducing environmental impact.
+Volvo’s green initiatives not only align with the growing consumer demand for eco-conscious products but also highlight its proactive stance towards reducing environmental impact.
 This strategic move towards alternative materials underscores Volvo’s dedication to innovation, prioritising the use of sustainable and animal-friendly materials without compromising on luxury or quality.

 In addition to electric vehicles, carmakers are continuously improving the efficiency of traditional internal combustion engines.
 This includes developing more fuel-efficient engines, reducing emissions, and promoting better fuel economy.